google/xls/docs_src/codegen_options.md

     read in are not simultaneously activatable and the registers are the same type.

+-   `--preserve_ports` (on by default) requires XLS to use a consistent naming scheme for boundary ports, documented elsewhere; this is required for most manual stitching contexts, since the ports will be referred to be name.
+If disabled (with `--nopreserve_ports`), XLS is allowed to (e.g.) share a single output port for multiple equivalent purposes, and otherwise change the exact port design at the boundary; users who disable this must make sure their stitcher & other tools use XLS's emitted block signature/metadata information to find the ports corresponding to a channel.

 # Miscellaneous

 -   `--randomize_order_seed`, if provided, controls the seed used to randomize